keraban-rocha/ibov-trading/README.md

 ![image](https://github.com/keraban-rocha/ibov-trading/assets/123394105/6a82cee9-b572-4bf9-b69b-974b195c4439)

-## Model parameters and other important observations
+## Model parameters and data used

 For this study, several combinations of SMA and holding periods were run.
-Specifically, the range for both was 5 through 252 with a step of 5, totaling 50 SMA and holding periods, and 2,500 possible combinations.
+Specifically, the range for both was 5 through 252 with a step of 5, totaling 50 SMA, 50 holding periods and 2,500 possible combinations.
+That range can be dinamically changed on the script so that you might run this strategy to any combinations you like.

-Also, since a signal occurs when the price breaks to the SMA i.e. is close to the SMA, frequently more than one breakout occur at a very short period of time.
-In order to avoid closing a position and then opening another too quickly, **overlapping signals are ignored**.
-If a position is already taken and the price breaks the SMA upwards or downwards, generating a signal, that signal is ignored and the position is closed only when the holding period is reached.
-That generates less several trades and generates the opportunity to follow the trend if it occurs.
+Also, since a signal occurs when the price breaks the SMA i.e. is close to the SMA, frequently more than one breakout occur at a very short period of time.
+In order to avoid two positions running simultaneously, **overlapping signals are ignored**.
+If a position is already taken and a breakout occurs, that signal is ignored, not mattering if the signal is at the same or at the opposite direction.

-### Data used
-Daily data from the Ibovespa index extracted from a trading platform called Tryd, ranging from july/2002 through may/2023.
-If you wish to try this strategy on other assets, simply organize an Excel file with the same layout and run the scripts.
+The data used was daily open-high-low-close (OHLC) adjusted prices from the Ibovespa index extracted from a trading platform called Tryd ranging from july/2002 through may/2023.
+If you wish to try this strategy on other securities, simply organize an Excel file with the same layout and run the scripts.

+## Results analysis

+For each combination of SMA and holding period, I calculated the return of each individual trade and then calculated the mean, maximum and minimum returns, number of trades and the percentage of positive trades.
+An important difference between each SMA is the *number of trades*.
+The higher the SMA period, the lower the number of signals, because the SMA swings less as the number of periods used to calculate it increases, generating fewer breakouts.